Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Conclusion

-These works show the importance of an exhaustive modelling of the light-cone in order to correctly interpret future surveys, which will probe the Universe at the largest scales with unprecedented precision.
-In particular, with the increasing data accuracy, omissions in the model might lead to biases in the inference of cosmological parameters.
-The methods developed in \codename{} will be useful, in coordination with theoretical predictions and observations to refine existing probes and construct new ones, in order to shed light on the true nature of our Universe.
+These works show the importance of an exhaustive modelling of the light cone in order to correctly interpret future surveys, which will probe the Universe at the largest scales with unprecedented precision.
+In particular, with increasing data accuracy, omissions in the model might lead to biases in the inference of cosmological parameters.
+The methods developed in \codename{} will be useful, in coordination with theoretical predictions and observations, for refining existing probes and constructing new ones in order to shed light on the true nature of our Universe.